moseshope/Social-App-With-MUI/README.md

-# Responsive-Material-UI-Project
+# SOCIAL APP with MUI
-This site will work perfectly on both mobile and desktop
+This site works perfectly on mobile and desktop.
+Feel Free to contribute and leave a star